TekWizely/bingo/README.md

 ------------------------------------
 #### Compiling + Installing Binaries

-To install a binary with bingo, use the golang application's full package path, same as you would with `"go get"`.
+To install a binary with bingo, use the golang application's full package path, same as you would with `"go install"`.

 _hello example_
 ```